 UCAS Tariff Points

 Students are typically taught a lot about their UCAS Tariff Points and how important they are to their application.
-However, for Oxbridge applicants (as well as some medicine applicants) these tariff points are not going to be considered by the primary university of choice.
+However, for Oxbridge applicants (as well as all other Russell Group and medicine applicants) these tariff points are not going to be considered by the primary university of choice.
 Neither Oxford nor Cambridge consider these points in their application process, so once an offer is received the applicant will need to ensure they meet the grade requirements rather than the point requirement.

 UCAS Clearing